docyes/backticker/README.md

 # Backticker

 setInterval's older brother.
-A class for creating objects that emit a tick event at a defined interval.
+A class for creating objects that emit a tick event at a defined interval based on an internal timer.

 ```js
 var ticker = new Backbone.Ticker({interval: 500, start: true});